gangchen/I2P4B/lectures/GNBF5010-1-Computer_Systems_and_Programming/slides0.md

 * Most softwares and packages in this courses are available on Windows, Linux and Mac OS.
 * However, Linux and Mac OS are recommended for Bioinformatics.
 * All source codes, including source codes of slides, can be found on GitHub.
+* The slides are written in Markdown with remark.js.

 ---